-With the return of summer just one month away, now is a good time to remind everyone that the season comes with its unique set of health concerns.
+Now is a good time to remind everyone that the summer season comes with its unique set of health concerns.
 In this article, we will delve into several common summer health ailments, exploring their causes, effects, and prevention measures.

 Heat-related illnesses stand at the forefront of summer health issues, with dehydration, heat exhaustion, and heat stroke being the most common.
 Dehydration is often the precursor to these other two conditions, as it arises when the body loses more fluids than it takes in.
 This may happen due to increased sweating from the heat, insufficient water intake, or engaging in strenuous physical activities.
 Symptoms of dehydration include dry mouth, fatigue, and dizziness.
 If dehydration goes unaddressed, it could escalate into heat exhaustion, which involves heavy sweating, rapid pulse, and cool, moist skin.
 Left unchecked, heat exhaustion can progress to heat stroke, a severe condition characterized by a body temperature of 40 degrees Celsius or higher, headache, nausea, and a possible loss of consciousness.
 Heat-related illnesses are particularly problematic because they tend to sneak up on individuals unawares.
 It’s crucial, therefore, to remain well-hydrated, avoid prolonged exposure to the sun, and take regular breaks when involved in physical activities.
 A tip for those planning to spend a lot of time outdoors: keep a water bottle at hand and use sunscreen liberally.